Extensible Prompts for Language Models on Zero-shot Language Style Customization: Experiments

 \subsubsection{Model configuration}

-We use OPT-6.7b~\citep{zhang2022opt} as the base LM to test our approach.
-The model has 32 layers and 32 attention heads with the embedding dimension of 4096 and FFN dimension of 16384.
+We use the OPT-6.7b~\citep{zhang2022opt} as the base LM to test our approach.
+The model has 32 layers and 32 attention heads with an embedding dimension of 4096 and an FFN dimension of 16384.

-We use one\footnote{As prompt tuning, we can easily scale up to use more imaginary tokens.} imaginary word (token) in an X-Prompt to represent a specific user's language style.
-As illustrated in Figure \ref{fig:learning}(a), we keep all the OPT's original weights frozen and we only update embedding of imaginary words.
+We use one\footnote{The study of using more imaginary tokens is presented in Appendix \ref{subsec:app_length}} imaginary word (token) in an X-Prompt to represent a specific user's language style.
+As illustrated in Figure \ref{fig:learning}(a), we keep all the OPT's original weights frozen and we only update the embedding of imaginary words.
+The prompt contexts we use for learning and evaluating X-Prompt are presented in Table \ref{tab:prompt-context}.

 We use Adam optimizer~\citep{kingma2014adam} with the max learning rate of 2e-4 with a warmup for the first 10\% training steps followed by a linear decay.
 We run up to 6000 updates with a global batch size of 8192 tokens on 8 Nvidia V100 GPUs using DeepSpeed ZeRO-2~\citep{rajbhandari2020zero}.